random-guest/random-guest/README.md

 <h3 align="left">About Me:</h3>
-I hold a BS. degree in Electrical & Electronics Engineering and an MS. degree in Scientific Computing from Middle East Technical University.
-I am interested in computer vision, machine learning, and robotics.
-In my spare time, I enjoy morning runs and evening reading.
+I hold a BS in Electrical & Electronics Engineering and an MS in Scientific Computing from Middle East Technical University.
+I am interested in computer vision & machine learning In my spare time, I enjoy morning runs and evening reading.

 - 💬 Ask me about Machine Learning & Computer Vision.
 - 📫 How to reach me: atrashabdulkarim@gmail.com